gl-inet/docs4.x/docs/tutorials/gl-ax1800_upgrade_to_4.md

 The GL-AX1800 is already available in 4.x firmware.
 For those who want to try it, you can follow the steps below to upgrade GL-AXT1800 from firmware 3.x to 4.x.

+Want to find guide of other models upgrade to firmware 4.x?
+Please check out [here](../upgrade_to_4).

 ## Upgrade

 There are two ways to upgrade to firmware 4.x.
 The first method is recommended, it is easier.